zeek/zeek/scripts/base/init-bare.zeek.rst

          The netmask assoicated with the source or ``NETMASK_UNKNOWN``.

    Properties of an I/O packet source being read by Zeek.

-.. zeek:type:: PacketSourceList

-   :Type: :zeek:type:`vector` of :zeek:type:`PacketSource`

-   A list of packet sources being read by Zeek.

 .. zeek:type:: PcapFilterID